fqure/JSON-POP/README.md

 2) [...] data type enclosure
 3) -- listed entity add-ons

-## What does JSON-POP do?
+## Usage
 As with any proposed documentation standard, JSON-POP relies on adherance that may be self-driven, market-driven or regulatory driven.
+The notation can be tracked for every API call made.
+As every organization shares user data, the JSON-POP notaion appends.
+JSON-POP is made up of its object identifier, the Entity- a developers name or organization's legal name, a Category which identifies the tyoe if data object, and Share Rights- the permission given by the developer to share the object.
+In the example below, the same user information is distributed three times.
+All three organizaztion are listed in the POP object.
+If the same data object were to be shared with other organizations, each of those organizations would be listed.
+This ensures traceabiity during the privacy review or auditing process.

 ### Examples